MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_pick_particles.rst

-Here is how to pick particles:
+Start picking particles
+"""""""""""""""""""""""

-First you need to create a new layer for picking particles:
+First you need to create a new layer for picking particles
- 1. Switch to the tab :guilabel:`Organize_layer`
+ 1. Switch to the tab :guilabel:`Organize_layer`.
  2. Click :guilabel:`Create particle layer`.
 I assume that you only have one image stack open, in case you don't please adapt :guilabel:`Target image layer` accordingly.
  3. Switch to the :guilabel:`boxmanager` tab.
 Open the list of coordinates by pressing the little :guilabel:`+`.
 You can now navigate in the image tree and start picking.